How To Shop For A Mortgage That’s Right For You

 Mortgages are available from several types of lenders, including commercial banks, credit unions and mortgage companies.
 These institutions likely offer different interest rates, promotions and loan options.

-An ARM is a conventional loan with an interest rate that is initially fixed for 5, 7 or 10 years, and then that rate changes periodically, usually in relation to the financial markets.
+- An adjustable-rate mortgage (ARM) is a conventional loan with an interest rate that is initially fixed for 5, 7 or 10 years, and then that rate changes periodically, usually in relation to the financial markets.
 The initial rate is often lower than the rate on a fixed-rate mortgage, and the rate may change at any time after the introductory period.